Key takeaways

 11. Wyze Lock

 The Wyze Lock may be a great option for smaller budgets, as it is a relatively affordable smart lock on the market.
 That said, it may lack some of the bells and whistles that other smart locks offer.
-Notably, it does not connect to smart assistants and requires a gateway to connect to WiFi.
+Notably, it does not connect to smart assistants and requires a WiFi gateway.

-However, this smart lock does offer solid security features for the price.
-It alerts you if you ever leave your door unlocked, and the app also supports two-factor authentication.
+However, this smart lock offers solid security features at a low price.
+It alerts you if you leave your door unlocked, and the app also supports two-factor authentication.

 Read the full Wyze smart lock review »